Dr Stef Pukallus

 BA (Potsdam/Paris XII), MA (Paris III), MA (Paris XII), PhD (Sheffield), SFHEA

 Stef is a lecturer at the department and co-director of research at the Centre for Freedom of the Media (CFOM) at the University of Sheffield.
-She is course leader for MA Global Journalism.
-She also co-chairs the Faculty of Social Sciences Early Career Researcher Forum and is a senior fellow of the Higher Education Academy.
+She is PGR director as well as director for PGT recruitment, co-chairs the Faculty of Social Sciences Early Career Researcher Forum, and is a senior fellow of the Higher Education Academy.

 She is part of the international team of historians writing the third volume of the official European Commission history entitled 'The European Commission, 1986-2000: History and Memories'.
 Her chapter focuses on the European Commission's public communication strategy and programmes, the monitoring and measuring of EU public opinion and the Spokesman's Service.
 She is also part of the Oral History Team at the European University Institute (EUI) in Florence.